-Mr Smith tested the approach on an 11.6ha (29-acre) field of Hereward at Kingham Hill Farm near Chipping Norton.
+Mr Smith tested the Masstock Dalgety DDF approach on an 11.6ha (29-acre) field of Hereward at Kingham Hill Farm near Chipping Norton.

-“It was a real eye opener,” he said.
+“It was a real eye opener,” he says.
 “The fields either side went flat but this one stood.”

-Although the yield, averaging 9.4 t/ha (3.8 t/acre), was much the same as the others, the quality in those fertilised as usual was lost to the weather, he said.
+Although the yield, averaging 9.4 t/ha (3.8 t/acre), was much the same as the others, the quality in those fertilised as usual was lost to the weather, he says.

-The weather, rather than precision farming, was most responsible for the difference, he admitted.
+The weather, rather than precision farming, was most responsible for the difference, he admits.
 But applying nitrogen variably has clearly been a success.

 “You are giving the crop what it needs where it is needed.
 Quite apart from the fertiliser saving, there must be less being leached, so there is an environmental benefit.”

-The EMI data, plus previous cropping, yields and information on other inputs was sent to Kemira GrowHow and processed using the company‘s LORIS software, which matches the N requirements to the soil‘s yield potential.
+The EMI data, along with previous cropping, yields and information on other inputs was sent to Kemira GrowHow precision farming adviser Robin Thompson and processed using the company”s LORIS software.